How to Link Files in Excel & Google Sheets

 Link Files in Excel

-1. Select the cell where you want to insert a link (here, B2), and in the Ribbon, go to Insert > Link.
-You can also right-click a cell and choose Link (or use the keyboard shortcut CTRL + K).
+- Select the cell where you want to insert a link (here, B2), and in the Ribbon, go to Insert > Link.
+You can also right-click the cell and choose Link (or use the keyboard shortcut CTRL + K).

-2. The Insert Hyperlink window opens with the Existing File or Web Page tab selected by default.
-Select the file to link (here, Link File.xlsx), enter the Text to display (Link File) – this is the text that will appear as the text of the link – and click OK.
+- The Insert Hyperlink window opens to the Existing File or Web Page tab.
+Choose the file to link to (here, Link File.xlsx).Then enter the Text to display– the text that appears on the link (here, Link File).
+Click OK.

 By default, you’re taken to the same folder as the open workbook.
-To choose a file from a different folder, click on the Browse icon.
-In a similar way, you can link any other type of document (Word, PowerPoint, Picture, etc.).
+To choose a file from a different folder, click the Browse icon.
+Similarly, you can link any other type of document (Word, PowerPoint, pictures, etc.).